sulu-cmf/sulu/UPGRADE.md

 The image formats URL requires an exact filename match to retrieve the correct image format.
 Old versions will be redirected to the new version and any non-matching filenames will now return a 404 error.

+### Replacing compiler passes with `tagged_iterator`s

+We have replaced the manual logic of getting a list of tagged services to the Symfony `tagged_iterator` argument.
+This means that the following classes have been deprecated:
+- src/Sulu/Component/Symfony/CompilerPass/TaggedServiceCollectorCompilerPass.php

 ## 2.6.3

 ### Change locale length